 Assessment/Evaluation Plan

-1. Formative- teacher will be checking students answers on their white boards for correct answers.
+1. Formative- teacher will be checking students' answers on their white boards for correct answers.
 The teacher will work with students during center time if needed to understand concept.

 2. Summative- no summative exam for this lesson.